-How much probate costs depends on your province of residence and the value of your estate.
+How much probate costs depends on the province of residence and the value of the estate.
 Generally, probate costs in Canada can be anywhere between $0 and $1.7% of the value of the deceased’s estate.
 Some provinces waive probate fees or offer a considerable discount for smaller estates.

 For example, in Ontario, estates under $1,000 are not charged a probate fee, while in British Columbia, probate is free for estates under $25,000.

 The deceased’s estate pays the probate fees, also referred to as the estate administration tax.
 These probate fees can reduce the assets available for distribution to your heirs.
 You can plan ahead to reduce these costs, including:

 - Designating a beneficiary, other than the estate, on each of your registered accounts such as a registered retirement savings plan (RRSP) or tax-free savings account (TFSA).
 If you own a life insurance policy, designating a beneficiary, other than the estate, can ensure it will not pass through probate.

 - Using joint bank accounts to avoid probate.
 Funds held in a joint bank account pass to the surviving account holder outside the departed person's estate.
 That means these funds do not have to go through the probate process.

 - Co-own a home with a spouse or other trusted partner.
 After your death, the property will pass to the surviving owner without having to pass through probate.

 Probate rules may vary by province.
 Therefore, you should consider consulting an experienced estate lawyer to find out ways to lower probate costs.

 Does every will in Canada have to pass through Probate?